SAP-samples/kyma-runtime-extension-samples/chatbot-conversational_AI/README.md

       ```

       (should be empty at the moment)

+### 6. Deploy the Alert Notification Functionality that sends messages when an error occurs

-### 6. Deploy the Kubernetes CronJob that updates the Bot
+### 7. Deploy the Kubernetes CronJob that updates the Bot

 1. Change to the directory `update-bot`.